Ardaurum/UnrealRDGLearning/README.md

 To run the samples add the plugins to any Unreal project and enable them.

-For Histogram write vis RDGHistogramRender.
+For Histogram write `vis RDGHistogramRender`.
 This will show a histogram of the current game (before post-processing).
 You can also change the visualisation type by setting `r.RDGHistogram.DisplayMode {x}` where `{x}` is the number from 0-4 which corresponds to following modes:
 0 - Luminance
 1 - Red